kyrill99/crew-engineering-team/README.md

 A Business Analyst refines the raw requirements, then an Engineering Lead decomposes them into a structured multi-module system design (a typed `SystemDesign` Pydantic object listing every module, class, key methods, and inter-module dependencies).

 **Phase 2 — Build**
 A Backend Engineer implements each module in topological dependency order.
-Once all modules are built, a Frontend Engineer writes a Gradio UI and a Test Engineer writes a comprehensive unit-test suite — both with full context of every implemented module.
+Once all modules are built, a Frontend Engineer writes a Gradio UI and a Test Engineer writes a comprehensive unit-test suite, both with full context of every implemented module.

 ```
 Requirements (plain English)